awsdocs/aws-codebuild-user-guide/doc_source/limits.md

 | Maximum number of builds you can request information about at any one time by using the AWS CLI, AWS SDKs | 100 |
 | Number of minutes you can specify for the build timeout of a single build | 5 to 480 \(8 hours\) |

 \* Limits for the maximum number of concurrent running builds vary, depending on the compute type\.
 For some compute types, the default is 20\.
+For a new account, the limit can be between 1 and 5\.
 To request a higher concurrent build limit or if you get a "Cannot have more than X active builds for the account" error, contact AWS support\.